microsoft/vscode-extension-samples/i18n-sample/README.md

 ## How to translate our extension

-VS Code itself uses [Transifex](https://www.transifex.com/) to manage its translations.
-This might be an option for your extension as well, however none of the nls tooling provided by `vscode-nls` or `vscode-nls-dev` requires Transifex as its translation platform.
-So you are free to choose a different one.
+VS Code doesn't recommend a translation platform.
+None of the nls tooling provided by `vscode-nls` or `vscode-nls-dev` requires a specific translation platform.
+So you are free to choose the one you like.

 ## What happens behind the scenes